w314/notes/javaNotes/qc/qc1/qc1_springConcepts.md

 ## Spring Framework

 A Java framework used to develope Java applications.
+It provides layers of abstraction in our Java Projects, primarily through Dependency Injection.

 Why:
 - lets the developer concentrate on writing business logic